microsoft/BotBuilder-Samples/samples/javascript_es6/01.a.browser-echo/README.md

+# browser echo
+Bot Framework v4 browser bot sample

 The example shows the use of the `botbuilder-js` SDKs for the browser using the [BotFramework-WebChat](https://github.com/Microsoft/BotFramework-WebChat) and a custom [WebChatAdapter](/src/webChatAdapter.js).

 After running the bot, to see it in action, visit `http://localhost:8080`.

 ## To try this sample